 Doctoral Degree Requirements

 Additional course requirements include two 280s (pre-MA, introductions to subfields), one 273 (post-MA) advanced methods course, and three additional elective courses.
-Some recommended courses are Sociol 202s (advanced theory), additional 280s, or a 290 (special topics).
+Some recommended courses are SOCIOL 202s (advanced theory), additional 280s or 290 (special topics).
 In addition, two graduate-level, sociologically relevant, 3 or 4 unit courses are allowed from a department outside Sociology.
 Finally, no more than two substantive, letter-graded independent study 299s are allowed toward the 11-course PhD requirement.